avine/bem-flex-grid/README.md

 </div>
 ```

-## Quick start
+## Getting started

 Get instant access by inserting the link tag into your web pages from *unpkg* CDN.

-### For "class" implementation
+### With class syntax

 ```html
 <link rel="stylesheet" href="https://unpkg.com/bem-flex-grid/dist/bem-flex-grid-class.css">
 ```

-Here's a simple grid in the vertical direction (column) that fits to the window for this implementation.
+Here's a simple grid in the vertical direction (column) that fits to the viewport using the class syntax:

 ```html
 <!DOCTYPE html>